phoe/protest/doc/base.md

   * **Macro `DEFINE-PROTOCOL-CLASS`**

+    Syntax: `(define-protocol-class name superclasses
+                                    slots &rest options)`

     Like `DEFCLASS`, but the defined class will not be directly instantiable.

   * **Macro `DEFINE-PROTOCOL-CONDITION-TYPE`**

+    Syntax: `(define-protocol-condition-type name supertypes
+                                             slots &rest options)`

     Like `DEFINE-CONDITION`, but the defined condition type will not be directly instantiable.

-    *SBCL Note: This constraint is not enforced on SBCL.
+    *SBCL Note:* This constraint is not enforceable on SBCL.
 See [this](https://bugs.launchpad.net/sbcl/+bug/1761735) for details.

   * **Condition Type `PROTOCOL-ERROR`**